microsoft/onnxruntime-inference-examples/quantization/qat/transformer_qat/ReadMe.md

 ```console
 python bert_imdb_finetune_qat.py --do_qat_onnx_eval --qat_opt_onnx_model ../BertModel/bert-base-uncased-finetuned-imdb-int8.onnx
 ```
-as you may encounter conflict as torch and onnxruntime require different cuda, we suggest you creat seperate environment that contains torch cpu version with onnxruntime-gpu version to run the onnx int8 model.
+as you may encounter conflict as torch and onnxruntime here require different cuda, we suggest you creat seperate environment that contains torch cpu with onnxruntime-gpu to run the last command above.

 ## **How to QAT a Bert Model**